calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

 | Scratch            | 71.16 ± 0.13              | 74.05        | 0.2039 ± 0.0013  | 0.2033 ± 0.0012            |
 | Pruned Soln.       | 75.60                     | --           | --               | --                         |
 | 5 Diff.
 Pruned     | 75.65 ± 0.13              | 77.80        | 0.1620 ± 0.0008  | 0.1623 ± 0.0011\*          |

-[*] Here we compare 4 different pruned models with the pruning solution LT/Scratch are derived from.

 </div>